rostyit/ComputerShareConsoleApp/README.md

 # ComputerShareConsoleApp

-This console app will take either a single postcode or a filepath that contains abatch of postcodes.
+This console app will take either a single postcode or a filepath that contains a batch of up to 5 postcodes.
 The App will attempt to work out the most expensive postcode area nearest to the original postcode supplied.
-An Html file is generated for you to view the information.
+An Html file is generated and the file path is presented to the user so they can view the information.

 ## Command Line Args:
 -p "BS22 9BY"                 // For a single postcode, Wrap the postcode in quotes if using a space.